Islandora/islandora_scholar/README.md

 ...

 ## Configuration

 ...

 ## Documentation

-Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Scholar).
+Further documentation for this module is available at [our wiki](https://islandora.github.io/documentation).

 ## Complementary Modules

-* ...
+* Embargo Modules
+  * [IP Embargo](https://github.com/mjordan/ip_range_access): will restrict viewing of an object to users within a defined set of IP address ranges.
+  * [Embargo](https://github.com/discoverygarden/embargoes): Embargo by date on a node.
+* Mediated Submission Portal: this module is intended to extend Islandora's submission and approval process.
+Example [module](https://www.drupal.org/docs/8/core/modules/workflows/overview).
+A fork still needs to be done.
+* Migrating from 7.x or Bepress via [Islandora Workbench](https://github.com/mjordan/islandora_workbench)

 ## Troubleshooting/Issues

 * ...

 ## Maintainers/Sponsors